jojochuang/ozone/hadoop-hdds/docs/content/feature/SCMMigration.md

     -   On each Datanode, edit `ozone-site.xml` and remove the `nodeId` of the old SCM from the `ozone.scm.nodes.<service-id>` list.
     -   Restart each Datanode to apply the change.

+2.  **Reconfigure Recon to Remove Old SCM**:
+    -   On the Recon host, edit `ozone-site.xml` and remove the `nodeId` of the old SCM from the `ozone.scm.nodes.<service-id>` list.
+    -   Restart the Recon server using the commands:
+        ```shell
+        ozone --daemon stop recon
+        ozone --daemon start recon
+        ```

-2.  **Decommission the Old SCM**: After Datanodes have disconnected from the old SCM, run the decommission command.
+3.  **Decommission the Old SCM**: After Datanodes and Recon have disconnected from the old SCM, run the decommission command.
     ```shell
     ozone admin scm decommission --service-id=<your-scm-service-id> --nodeid=<old-scm-node-id>
     ```